 Resthaven’s team of Coordinating Chaplains engage with people from all social, emotional and spiritual backgrounds, supporting them to meet spiritual and pastoral care needs.

-They collaborate closely with other members of the residential care and service team, providing individually-tailored responses to residents of all faiths – or none, respecting the dignity and sacredness of each individual’s unique spiritual journey.
+They collaborate closely with other members of the residential care and service team, providing individually-tailored responses to residents of all faiths – whatever that means to them – respecting the dignity and sacredness of each individual’s unique spiritual journey.

 Download the Resthaven Prayer by Rev Dr Graham Vawser